 Service agreements (continued) Name: Giulio Paciotti Title: Vice President Research & Development Agreement Commenced 1 May 2017 Term of Agreement 3 years, unless extended by mutual agreement Details Giulio's base salary is \$US165,000 per annum.
 Giulio is also eligible to receive up to 1,700,000 rights over Shares as an initial grant upon Listing under the Long-Term Incentive Plan.
 Each senior manager in the Imagion Group has entered into an executive employment agreement with Imagion US.
-The key terms of each senior manager's employment are as follows: the term of each agreement is three years from a specified effective date, unless extended by mutual agreement; the senior manager's base salary shall be determined in accordance with Imagion US' customary payroll practices, but shall be subject to periodic review and adjustment as recommended by the Remuneration Committee of Imagion US' (or the Company's) Board of Directors and approved by the Board of Imagion US (or the Company) from time to time; Imagion US shall own all rights created by the senior manager during the term, and all confidential information shall remain the exclusive property of Imagion US; if the senior manager's employment is terminated: without cause or because the senior manager has resigned due to a material reduction in their duties or responsibilities (Good Reason), the senior manager shall be entitled to a termination payment of 6 months' base salary, as a result of a transaction that results in a change of control of Imagion US (or the Company), they shall receive a termination payment of 6 months' salary, plus the 100% acceleration of any vesting schedules associated with any equity compensation programs; because of cause, the senior manager shall not be entitled to receive any further compensation other that any salary or expenses accrued but unpaid. if the senior manager's employment is terminated: without cause, because of breach by Imagion US or because of Good Reason, their non-competition period shall end when their entitlement to any accrued benefits or expenses cease; because of disability, their non-competition period shall end upon such termination; for cause or for other than Good Reason, the non-competition period shall end upon such termination;
+The key terms of each senior manager's employment are as follows: the term of each agreement is three years from a specified effective date, unless extended by mutual agreement; 20 - the senior manager's base salary shall be determined in (\cup/\mathcal{I}) accordance with Imagion US' customary payroll practices, but shall be subject to periodic review and adjustment as recommended by the Remuneration Committee of Imagion US' (or the Company's) Board of Directors and approved by the Board of Imagion US (or the Company) from time to time; Imagion US shall own all rights created by the senior manager during the term, and all confidential information shall remain the exclusive property of Imagion US; - if the senior manager's employment is terminated: - without cause or because the senior manager has resigned due to a material reduction in their duties or responsibilities (Good Reason), the senior manager shall be entitled to a termination payment of 6 months' base salary, - as a result of a transaction that results in a change of control of Imagion US (or the Company), they shall receive a termination payment of 6 months' salary, plus the 100% $(\mathcal{C}(\mathcal{O}))$ acceleration of any vesting schedules associated with any equity compensation programs; - because of cause, the senior manager shall not be entitled to receive any further compensation other that any salary or expenses accrued but unpaid. if the senior manager's employment is terminated: - without cause, because of breach by Imagion US or because of Good Reason, their non-competition period shall end when their entitlement to any accrued benefits or expenses cease; 5 - because of disability, their non-competition period shall end upon such termination; - for cause or for other than Good Reason, the non- competition period shall otherwise end at the end of the term \forall or the one-year anniversary of termination, whichever is later.